JackyXu-Cool/Find_Store/readme.md

 # Find_Store

-This is a REST API developed with Flask, Flask-RESTful, and Flask-SQLAlchemy.
+This is a REST API developed with Flask, Flask-RESTful, FLask-JWT-Extended and Flask-SQLAlchemy.
 <br />
 It is now deployed on Heroku: https://find-stores-api.herokuapp.com/